ropensci-archive/bomrang/README.md

 ### Using `get_ag_bulletin()`

 This function only takes one parameter, `state`.
 The `state` parameter allows the user to select the bulletin for just one state or a national bulletin.
-States or territories are specified using the official postal codes,
+States or territories are specified using the official postal codes.

 -   **NSW** - New South Wales
 -   **NT** - Northern Territory